anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter01.md

 <a name="1.5"></a>
 ## 1.5 Best Practices

-The following best practices have been adopted to ensure verification and validation procedures are repeatable with consistent quality in test results, and RI certifications:
+The following best practices have been adopted to ensure verification and validation procedures are repeatable with consistent quality in test results, and RI conformances:

 * Standardized test methodology / flow, Test Plan, and Test Case Suites
 * Integration with OPNFV Upstream Projects and OVP flow (code, docs, cert criteria, etc.)
 * Leverage Network and Service Models, with identified VNF-specific parameters
-* Standardized certification criteria
+* Standardized conformance criteria
 * Define CNTT RA as scenarios, and have all test cases for the RA be involved in OVP (could also be addressed in OVP as CNTT test)
 * Add test cases from operators, which operators already tested in their environment